lemeow125/Notes/Django REST Framework Guide/3_Project_Structure.md

 This contains the following

-- `manage.py` - the entry point to your Django app (e.g. the `python manage.py runserver` command and such)
+- `manage.py` - The entry point to your Django app (e.g. the `python manage.py runserver` command and such)
-- `db.sqlite3` - the default database file for Django, which uses [SQLite](https://www.sqlite.org/) (you can switch to PostgreSQL or MySQL later on)
+- `db.sqlite3` - The default database file for Django, which uses [SQLite](https://www.sqlite.org/) (you can switch to PostgreSQL or MySQL later on)
-- another folder which contains your project's main config or app
+- Another folder which contains your project's main config or app

 #### Django Apps

 Django divides your projects into groups called apps.
 When you start a new project, you start off with your first app.

-In this case, my first app is named **djangobackend**
+In this case, my first app is named `djangobackend`

 ![[_resources/3_Project_Structure/1f40b8e177d08862762cffe20f01e38f_MD5.jpg]]